LucyParry/data-doodles/README.md

 The vast majority of the tweets on the day were sent during polling hours (07:00 - 22:00), although there were probably more tweets <em>in general</em> between those two times.
 There appeared to be consistently more tweets in the first half of the polling hours (07:00 - 14:30) than in the second half  (14:31 - 22:00) and although it starts to reduce around 12:00, there's a spike at almost halfway at 14:15 (maybe a lot of retweeting in a short period?).
 In the evening, another spike can be seen at 20:00 (After-dinner / Eastenders dog walkers?
 People settling down in front of their devices for the evening?).

 #### BBC Salaries
-Visualising data on the salaries of top earners at the BBC which was <a href="http://downloads.bbc.co.uk/aboutthebbc/insidethebbc/reports/pdf/annex_annual_report_201617.pdf">released in their annual report</a> in July 2017 to some controversy over the inequalities it revealed.
+([Notebook here](https://github.com/LucyParry/data-doodles/blob/master/BBCSalaries/Salaries.ipynb)) Visualising data on the salaries of top earners at the BBC which was <a href="http://downloads.bbc.co.uk/aboutthebbc/insidethebbc/reports/pdf/annex_annual_report_201617.pdf">released in their annual report</a> in July 2017 to some controversy over the inequalities it revealed.

 <img src="BBCSalaries.png" alt="BBC Salaries">